simonskayi/simonskayi/README.md

 # BeQuotes
  ### Technologies : Kotlin, Firebase Realtime Database, XML
- A Quotes Application built to demonstrate the use of Firebase realtime Database in Android.
-Read and share quotes by famous people with friends.
-BeQuote has quotes of encouragement, positive life lesson with inspiring words and wise sayings.
-The quotes are carefully selected to inspire you and your friends/family. (find the apps source code from my git repository below)
+ Discover the power of inspiration with BeQuote, a dynamic Quotes Application for Android, leveraging the Firebase Realtime Database.
+Immerse yourself in a curated collection of quotes by renowned personalities, spanning encouraging messages, positive life lessons, and profound words of wisdom.
+Share these pearls of inspiration with your friends and family, fostering moments of reflection and motivation.
+BeQuote is meticulously designed to uplift and ignite the spirit, offering a reservoir of carefully chosen quotes to inspire and enrich your journey.
+Elevate your daily conversations with the wisdom encapsulated in our app, and let the positive vibes flow. (find the apps source code from my git repository below)
   <p align="center">
   <img src="https://user-images.githubusercontent.com/70524242/199437588-a6b591bb-cf25-495e-a8fb-fded2e28c80d.png" width="200">
   <img src="https://user-images.githubusercontent.com/70524242/199437785-d62b88ac-81c4-42c2-be33-3b9c7f11d202.png" width="200">